 The NRB shall determine also preventive actions to avoid the occurrence of the nonconformance on similar items.

-A NRB dispositioned “use asis” need not any physical action on the nonconforming item to make it usable, however corrective and preventive actions shall be performed.
+A NCR dispositioned “use asis”, without any physical action performed on the non-conforming item to make it usable, shall be analysed by the NRB to decide the need for corrective and preventive actions.

 Implementation of actions and nonconformance closeout